 Next, we evaluated the developed MPScore against the SAScore and SCScore methods as precursor filters, comparing molecules selected as 'easy-to-synthesise' and 'difficult-to-synthesise' by the different methods against data coming from an experienced materials chemist.
 Author RLG was blindly presented with 30 diamines and 30 trialdehydes with the lowest and highest synthetic difficulty values (calculated using the SAScore, the SCScore and the MPScore) from the POC precursor database and presented with the same criterion as previously: can you make 1 g of this compound in under 5 steps?
-The molecules and their calculated synthetic difficulties, can be found in Figure S2.
+The molecules and their calculated synthetic difficulties, can be found in Figure S5.
 We present the true positives, true negatives, false negatives and false positives for each model in Table 5.

-Table 5 shows our MPScore was able to achieve the lowest number of false positives for the aldehyde task (no false positives) and performed identically to the SAScore for the amine ranking task (1 false positive).
+Table 5 shows our MPScore was able to achieve the lowest number of false positives for both the aldehyde and amine ranking task (1 false positive and no false positives).
 Generally, models were better at identifying difficult-to-synthesise molecules in agreement with RLG, as shown by the higher numbers of true negatives than true positives.
-While desirable, this is not a requirement of a synthetic difficulty model in our POC screening workflow, as scores are used to identify easiest-to-synthesise precursors, as opposed to identifying the hardest-to-synthesise.
-For our requirement of selecting precursors in agreement with expert chemists, this shows the MPScore is the most effective, given by the lowest cumulative number of false positives (1 false positive for both amines and aldehydes).
+While desirable, this is not a requirement of a synthetic difficulty model in our POC screening workflow, as scores are used to identify easiest-to-synthesise precursors, as opposed to identifying the hardest-tosynthesise.
+For our requirement of selecting precursors in agreement with expert chemists, this shows that the MPScore is the most effective, given by the lowest cumulative number of false positives (1 false positive for both amines and aldehydes).
 However, we do note the sample size of 10 amines and 10 aldehydes for each model is too small to draw any concrete conclusions from.